arb/big-time/README.md

 Creates a new Big-Time timer object and starts the timer where:

 - `callback` - the function to execute after `delay` milliseconds has passed. `callback` will be called with `arg1, arg2, arg3...` if they are passed into `setTimeout`, exactly like native `setTimeout`
-- `delay` - the number of milliseconds to wait before executing `callback`.
-Must be an integer.
+- `delay` - an integer representing the number of milliseconds to wait before executing `callback`.
+Alternatively, a `Date` instance can be provided.
+In this scenario, the delay is computed by subtracting `Date.now()` from the `Date` instance.
 - `[arg1, arg2, arg3,...]` - optional `N` number of extra parameters that will be passed back into `callback`.

 ### `bt.clearTimeout(timer)`